wumm-project/wumm-project.github.io/TTN.md

 The call is open since 12 Sep 2019, the deadline is 14 Jan 2020, so it is very sportive to compile an application in the remaining time.

+### Open Questions

+* What is the role of the indusrial partners?

-Hans-Gert Gräbe - Last update 3 Nov 2019
+Hans-Gert Gräbe - Last update 12 Nov 2019